+(1)Short-term Development

-- (1) Short-term Development - A. To expand the scope of operation in Southeast Asia. - B. Energy conservation service expansion engineering. - C. Assisting biotech companies with factory upgrades. - D. Actively develop turnkey services for technology industries. - E. Establish industry-academia cooperative efforts in order to develop talent. - F. Integrate marketing services in order to boost customer satisfaction levels. - G. Waste water and gas treatment and cremation of sludge and waste liquids. - H. Water recycling, desalination, and zero emissions of waste water. - I. Pre-fabrication Technique for Large Cement Tanks.
+- A. To expand the scope of operation in Southeast Asia. - B. Energy conservation service expansion engineering. - C. Assisting biotech companies with factory upgrades. - D. Actively develop turnkey services for technology industries. - E. Establish industry-academia cooperative efforts in order to develop talent. - F. Integrate marketing services in order to boost customer satisfaction levels. - G. Waste water and gas treatment and cremation of sludge and waste liquids. - H. Water recycling, desalination, and zero emissions of waste water. - I. Pre-fabrication Technique for Large Cement Tanks.

-(2) Long-term Development
+(2)Long-term Development

-- A. Improve the functions of the headquarters, strengthen governance in subsidiaries and enhance enterprise culture - B. Conduct thorough development of primary business, continuous diversification and versatility - C. Maintain constant contact with current customers from mainland China and Southeast Asia, develop new customers, create multi-regional business, and improve investment efficiency - D. Cooperate with international partners and continuously expand the scope of its professional service in biological, pharmaceutical and medical industries, and broaden its market share in the biotechnology industry - E. Combine the professional manufacturing processes of gas and chemical supply systems in the treatment of liquid waste and solvent waste to create a new generation engineering integration technology and Earth-friendly technology - F. Focus on its core technology and initiate projects that offer professional advantages - G. Gain foothold in Chinese and Southeast Asian markets while expanding its vision to include international markets - H. Develop an environmental, energy-saving, and green system in fulfillment of its duty as a global citizen - I. Integrate a diversified technology and pursue an innovative engineering method that expands versatile application of its core competence ii.
+- A. Strengthen governance in subsidiaries and enhance enterprise culture - B. Conduct thorough development of primary business, continuous diversification and versatility - C. Maintain constant contact with current customers from mainland China and Southeast Asia, develop new customers, create multi-regional business, and improve investment efficiency - D. Cooperate with international partners and continuously expand the scope of its professional service in biological, pharmaceutical, medical industries and desalination - E. Combine the professional manufacturing processes of gas and chemical supply systems in the treatment of liquid waste and solvent waste to create a new generation engineering integration technology and Earth-friendly technology - F. Focus on its core technology and initiate projects that offer professional advantages - G. Gain foothold in Chinese and Southeast Asian markets while expanding its vision to include international markets ii.
 Market and Sales Overview

+- H. Develop an environmental, energy-saving, and green system in fulfillment of its duty as a global citizen - I. Integrate a diversified technology and pursue an innovative engineering method that expands versatile application of its core competence